 The boom in sectors such as construction and financial services, coupled with changes in the laws of foreign ownership, have seen many of the world's leading companies look to establish themselves in the UAE, most notably in Dubai and Abu Dhabi.
 This is turn has led to excellent career opportunities in a number of industries for professionals looking to relocate to this region.
 The benefits of working in the UAE include tax-free income, a high standard of living and a warm climate.

 Dubai in the United Arab Emirates has become one of the best options for professionals wanting to live and work abroad.
 There are many booming industries and sectors in the region, leading to excellent opportunities in a number of fields, including financial services.
 The quality of life for those opting to work in Dubai can be far better than elsewhere due to it being completely income tax free.

 At Morgan McKinley, our experts in professional services recruitment abroad can help you secure the position you want in a number of cities worldwide, including Dubai.
 If you are considering moving to work in Dubai from Australia, contact us for the best employment options and advice.

-Living in Dubai – Fast Facts
+Living in the UAE – Fast Facts